-The Design course is intended to familiarize students with the basic elements of design through exposure to the three software applications most commonly used in graphic design: Adobe Creative Suite CS5 (Illustrator, Photoshop and InDesign).
-The four-year program covers aspects of typography, colour, page layout, logo design, binding and design history.
+The Design course is intended to familiarize students with the basic elements of design through exposure to the Adobe CC as well as After Effects and web design using the Wix platform.
+The four-year program covers aspects of typography, colour, composition, page layout, identity and branding with a grounding in design history.
 Students are given a variety of design problems, each drawing on distinct conceptual and technical skills.

 - to encourage individual expression